Erics1337/social-brain-network/README.md

 + Moment - formatting dates
 + Formik and Yup for forms and validation
 + randomuser.me - API for random user data to assign profile images
-+ react-dnd - drag and drop library
++ react-dnd - drag and drop library for groups page
++ react-select - dropdown menu library for search box with dynamic options

 ## Next.js + Tailwind CSS
 This example shows how to use [Tailwind CSS](https://tailwindcss.com/) [(v2.2)](https://blog.tailwindcss.com/tailwindcss-2-2) with Next.js.
 It follows the steps outlined in the official [Tailwind docs](https://tailwindcss.com/docs/guides/nextjs).